SEC Semi-Annual Reporting Proposal Tracker (S7-2026-15)

 Overrides self-description with the strongest functional credential.
 Priority: current institutional role > former institutional role > formal professional credential > sector descriptor > self-id.

-Substantially higher agreement than the stance ensemble (κ = 0.514).
-Majority headline distribution: Individual 134 / Accountant (CPA) 10 / Investment professional 10 / Issuer-current 9 / Industry practitioner 8 / Issuer-former 5 / Academic researcher 4 / Student 2.
+Substantially higher agreement than the stance ensemble (κ = 0.625).
+Majority headline distribution: Individual 7615 / Investment professional 105 / Accountant (CPA) 96 / Industry practitioner 55 / Legal practitioner 37 / Issuer-current 33 / Issuer-former 29 / Academic researcher 26 / Student 9 / Trade association / advocacy organization 6.

 The same 3 rubric prompts ran through ChatGPT-5.5 as an independent second ensemble.